 Transportation in Ottawa

-- 1. Confederation Line: This is an electric light rail line with frequent downtown service and connects to the Trillium line at Bayview station.
+- Confederation Line: An electric light rail line providing frequent downtown service, seamlessly connecting to the Trillium Line at Bayview station.

-- 2. Trillium Line: The line is a diesel-run line, which runs north-south between Greenboro and Bayview and is less frequent than the Confederation line.
+- Trillium Line: A diesel-run line operating north-south between Greenboro and Bayview, offering less frequent service than the Confederation line.

 Things to do in Ottawa